DirectMessagingTechnologies/docs-web/docs/apps/googext_service-terms.md

 **1. Acceptance of Terms**

 Welcome to DMT Creator Data ("we," "our," or "us").
-By using our extension, you agree to comply with and be bound by these Terms of Service.
+By using our extension for Google Sheets™, you agree to comply with and be bound by these Terms of Service.
 If you do not agree to these terms, please do not use our extension.

 **2. Use of the Extension**

 **2.1 Eligibility**

-You must be at least 18 years old to use DMT Creator Data.
+You must be at least 13 years old to use DMT Creator Data.

 **2.2 Free Tier**